Executive and Administrative Officers

 Chairman of the Board and Chief Executive Officer

-Antonio Urcelay was appointed Chairman of the Board and Chief Executive Officer of Toys“R”Us, Inc. in 2013 after leading the company as interim CEO since May of that year.
-In this role, he is responsible for providing overall strategic direction and driving key initiatives throughout the organization in more than 1,700 stores in 36 countries around the world, while positioning the company for future growth.
+Antonio Urcelay was appointed Chairman of the Board and Chief Executive Officer of Toys“R”Us, Inc. in October 2013 after leading the organization as interim CEO since May of that year.
+In this role, he is responsible for driving the company’s “TRU Transformation” strategy to make the business fit for growth across its more than 1,700 stores in 36 countries around the world.

 Since joining Toys“R”Us in 1996, Mr. Urcelay’s roles have included Managing Director, Iberia (Spain and Portugal); President, Southern Europe; and President, Continental Europe, before being named President, Toys“R”Us, Europe in July 2010.
 Prior to this, Mr. Urcelay spent the majority of his career working in retail and the consumer packaged goods industry.
 He previously served as Managing Director, Leche Pascual S.A., a Spanish dairy company.
 Earlier in his career, Mr. Urcelay spent 11 years as the head of the Spanish division for a British-owned supermarket chain, becoming a member of the Board of Directors of its parent company, the Ashley Group.
 Prior to that, Mr. Urcelay spent six years at the Dutch supermarket chain Royal Ahold, where he held various leadership positions, including Managing Director of the Spanish market.
 He also served as a marketing manager for the Spanish subsidiary of Procter & Gamble.
 In the earliest stage of his career, Mr. Urcelay spent five years practicing law at the international law firm Cremades, where he became a partner.